SamCF21/A01026174_TC2005B/Web/README.md

 # Web
-Assignments for the Web module of course TC2005B
+Assignments for Web development for the course TC2005B